chkpwd/chkpwd/README.md

 # Hello There!

-I am a skilled systems administrator and IT support professional with expertise in networking, configurations, installations, automation/scripting, and problem-solving.
-My areas of specialization include:
+I am a horrible code writer.

 In my free time, I enjoy basketball, reading, and TV shows.

 # Steam
+You can also find me on [Steam.]https://steamcommunity.com/id/MentalityKing/.